-- ▶ Why you truly need a tool like QuickBooks - ▶ What QuickBooks actually does - ► Why QuickBooks is a popular choice - ▶ What you need to do (in general) to get started - ► How to succeed in setting up and using QuickBooks want to start our conversation by quickly covering some basic questions concerning QuickBooks - questions like "Why even use QuickBooks?", "Where and how does a guy or gal start?", and most important, "What should you not do?"
+- ▶ Why you truly need a tool like QuickBooks - ▶ What QuickBooks actually does - ► Why QuickBooks is a popular choice - ▶ What you need to do (in general) to get started - ► How to succeed in setting up and using QuickBooks want to start our conversation by quickly covering some basic questions concerning QuickBooks: questions such as, "Why even use QuickBooks?", "Where and how does a guy or gal start?" - and, most importantly, "What should you not do?"